eaglesky/CodingPractices/AlgorithmsReview.md

   - [Leetcode] Longest Increasing Subsequence(Best Algorithm**).
   - [Leetcode] Russian Doll Envelopes (Best Algorithm**).
 Similar to above, but requires another trick to deal with envelopes of equal widths.
 If the question allows the envelope to rotate, then we can sort the width and height of each envelope first so that (w <= h) always holds, and then sort the entire array.
   - [Lintcode] Minimum Adjustment Cost(Algorithm*).
+  - [Leetcode] Unique Binary Search Trees.
+  - [InterviewBit] Longest Arithmetic Progression, general case(Algorithm** and implementation*).
+Need to clarify if the order of the arithmetic progression is the same as the given sequence.
+In this question they must be the same -- no reordering allowed.
 * Multiple sequence problems.
 Usually need to use length representation.
   - [Lintcode] Longest Common Subsequence(Algorithms* and Implementations).
 Very good introductory problem.
 Remember the algroithm to get paths for DP and Memoization solutions.
   - [Leetcode] Interleaving String(Algorithm*).